 When you expand to a new country such as Trinidad and Tobago, you have to focus your time and energy on numerous tasks.
 However, one of the most important is hiring employees.
 Recruiting and onboarding top talent will ensure your company’s success in the short- and long-term, but you have to make sure you meet all compliance laws.

 Globalization Partners makes it easier to expand and find the right employees through Trinidad and Tobago hiring outsourcing.
 We will either recruit top talent for your open positions or onboard the candidates you have already chosen.
-As the Employer of Record, we’ll be responsible for meeting all Trinidad and Tobago employment compliance laws, while you focus on running your business.
+As the Employer of Record, we’ll be responsible for meeting all Trinidad and Tobago employment compliance laws, while you focus on running your company.

-How to Hire Trinidad and Tobago Employees
+How to Hire Employees in Trinidad and Tobago

 Hiring Trinidad and Tobago employees must start with an oral or written employment contract that’s either express or implied.
 The country’s Industrial Court typically decides if a person falls under the “worker” or “employee” category and if they need an employment contract.
 Typically, terms and conditions under which an employee works can be located in an individual employment contract, a collective agreement, or by the country’s legislation.